gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 the wrong idea about directions of relationships) if we ignore a potentially important interaction and some statisticians would recommend retaining interactions even if the evidence is only moderate for its inclusion in the model.
+\index{interaction!MLR}
+For the
-For the original research question of whether the relationships differ for the two groups, we only have marginal evidence to support that result.
+original research question of whether the relationships differ for the two groups, we only have marginal evidence to support that result.
 Possibly with a larger sample size or a reading test that only a few students could get 100% on, the researchers might have detected a more pronounced difference in the slopes for the two groups.

+\newpage

 \indent In the presence of a categorical by quantitative interaction, term-plots can be generated that plot the results for each group on the same display.
+\index{interaction!MLR!term-plot}
+This
-This basically provides a plot of the "simplified" SLR models for each group.
+basically provides a plot of the "simplified" SLR models for each group.
 In Figure \@ref(fig:Figure8-28) we can see noticeable differences in the slopes and intercepts.
 Note that